anilkulkarni87/airflow-docker/COVID_NY.md

     *   Using Task Flow with classic operators.
 *   Airflow Macros
     *   To get the execution date in the Daily DAG.
+    * Used in conjunction with TaskFlow API.
+*   Postgres psql function
+    *   To populate child tables when master table is populated.

 ## ✍️ ToDo <a name = "Todo"></a>
 *   The Objective can be achieved by just one daily dag and using backfill and catchup.
 *   Explore the new rest Api of Airflow
     *   Maybe implement rest api test framework using RestAssured :)
 *   Implement Audit jobs or explore greatexpectations operator.
+*   Implement Unit testing for the Dags and operators.

 ## ✍️ Authors <a name = "authors"></a>